agumbe-ai/python-mongo-uic/README.md

 ## API Reference
+### Class: `VersionConflictError`
+* Custom exception class which mimics Go's version conflict error

+* Description: This class is used to raise an exception when the version provided in the request does not match the current version of the document.

+* Inheritance: Inherits from the built-in Exception class.

-`update_if_current(collection, filter_dict, update_dict, version)`
+### Function: `update_if_current(collection, filter_dict, update_dict, version)`

-Attempts to update a document if the current version matches the provided version.
-If successful, it increments the version field atomically.
+Looks for a document where the current version matches the provided version.
+If found, the `version` field is incremented atomically.

+* Parameters:
+    * `collection`: The MongoDB collection.
+    * `filter_dict`: The filter to find the document (must contain _id or similar key).
+    * `update_dict`: The update operation (without version increment).
+    * `version`: The expected current version of the document.

+* Returns:
+    The updated document, or raises a `VersionConflictError` if the version doesn't match.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss changes.